-Eco-Friendly Ski Resorts
+Sustainable Ski Resorts

 We’ve partnered with Patrick Thorne, founder of SaveOurSnow.com, to put together a list of some of the ski resorts that are working hard to fight climate change.
 We’ve tried to clearly state exactly what each resort is doing to minimise their environmental impact.
-It's no secret that going on a skiing holiday can have a big impact on your carbon footprint, but many resorts are making an effort to be more eco-conscious.
+It’s no secret that going on a skiing holiday can have a big impact on your carbon footprint, but many resorts are making an effort to be more eco-conscious.
 There is an ever-growing number of ski areas around the world getting all of their energy from renewable sources, some initiatives include on-site solar, wind and hydro power plants.
-Take a look at our recommended eco-friendly ski resorts for your next ski holiday.
-We can also help you with eco accommodation and train travel options too.
+Take a look at our recommended low-carbon ski resorts for your next ski holiday.
+We can also help you with sustainable accommodation and train travel options too.

 Sustainable Initiatives